KonjacSource/Lists/README.md

 # Lists
-Useless ways to write list in java
+Useless ways to write list in java.

+maybe can help you learn generic programming.